Githubnath/Fitness_Tracking_API/README.md

 </p>

 <p align="justify">
-    Furthermore,  building a fitness tracking API with Django focused on workout tracking, exercise management, and progress monitoring empowers users to take charge of their fitness journeys.
+    Furthermore,  building a fitness tracking API with Django focused on workout tracking, exercise management, and progress monitoring enables users to take charge of their fitness journeys.
 It provides customization, data-driven insights, and accessibility, all contributing to more effective and enjoyable workouts, as well as facilitating research in the fitness and healthcare domains.
 </p>

 <h3>Preview</h3>